 Ok so hear me out.
 Back in my childhood years there was a Dutch development company called Davilex.
 They developed a few games that were very popular at the time and one of them was the A2 Racer series.
 The first one was pretty straight forward and was basically racing down the A2 highway modeled like the actual Dutch highway without getting caught by the police and also while avoiding other cars.
 After that came more installments in the form of racing in England and Germany, racing with speedboats and racing with campers, trailers and caravans.
 I’ve played every single installment they released up until the developer shut down.
+Also, consider trying an amazing online racing game like Drift Hunters.
 Good memories.

 I own almost every game in the Final Fantasy Franchise, except for the original VII and the XI MMO.
 I’m playing through the remake of VII now though so I guess that’s fine.
 I love Final Fantasy, I think Square Enix has done a great job with the games over the years.
 Once I’m done with the VII remake I will probably go back to XV to finish that.